MeetMe/newrelic-plugin-agent/README.md

 newrelic_plugin_agent
 =====================

-Agent that polls supported backend systems and submits the results to the NewRelic platform.
+An agent that polls supported backend systems and submits the results to the NewRelic platform.
 Currently supported backend systems are:

 - Apache HTTP Server